 Just outside the visible spectrum next to violet sits ultraviolet (from Latin which means "beyond violet") energy.
 Remember the cool posters you had in your bedroom when you were growing up?
 No, not the posters of Farrah Fawcett or Donny Osmond.
 I'm talking about the velvet poster of the unicorn jumping over the florescent rainbow.
-Or maybe it was an Elvis poster (Presley or Costello).
 The kind that glowed under your black light.
 The black light bulb produces high energy ultraviolet light.
 These bulbs are called black lights because you can't see that part of the spectrum.
 UV brighteners are often added to things like laundry detergents, whitening toothpaste, and paper.
 They are added to help make products look "whiter than white".
 The added UV brighteners in paper and even printing inks can make color management challenging at times.

 Ultraviolet light is also used in security to help thwart counterfeiters. if you hold a black light up to your driver's license, or any credit card, you will see a glowing UV watermark that was otherwise invisible to you.
 You can also see a glowing strip running vertically through all US paper currency except a one dollar bill.

 On the other end of the visible spectrum and also invisible to the unaided human eye is the infrared (from Latin "infra" for below) range.
 Some animals can see into both this range and ultraviolet, especially more nocturnal species.
 Infrared imaging is used in many areas including photography, weather forcasting (IR satellite imagery), astronomy and the military to name a few.
 Infrared is used in night vision devices to see in dark environments.